 Diet and Nutrition

-Mini bull terriers should be fed a quality diet, with special caution against overfeeding.
-The breed has a tendency towards becoming overweight, so don’t make it a habit to give too many treats or feed table scraps to an MBT.
+Mini bull terriers should be fed a quality diet with plenty of protein, along with special caution against overfeeding.
+These dogs are prone to canine obesity, so don’t make it a habit to give too many treats or feed table scraps to this breed.
+Feed adult mini bull terriers twice per day and consult your veterinarian about the proper amount per meal for your specific dog.

 Friendly and affectionate